jevon-01/Chess-game-variations/README.md

 # Chess-new-final
-Chess game with different modes and partial pieces
+Chess game with different modes and partial pieces using Qt for UI